-$\textbf{expansion bus} - \textbf{Your system contains an expansion bus that allows the processor to communicate with controllers for peripherals, such as \textbf{NICs}. \\$ expansion card - An add-in card, such as a NIC or SCSI adapter, that plugs into an expansion-card connector on the system board.
+expansion bus - Your system contains an expansion bus that allows the processor to communicate with controllers for peripherals, such as NICs.

+expansion card - An add-in card, such as a NIC or SCSI adapter, that plugs into an expansion-card connector on the system board.
 An expansion card adds some specialized function to the system by providing an interface between the expansion bus and a peripheral.

-expansion-card connector - A connector on the system board or riser board for plugging in an expansion card.
+expansion-card connector - A connector on the system board or riser board for plugging in an expansion card flash memory - A type of EEPROM chip that can be reprogrammed from a utility on diskette while still installed in a system; most EEPROM chips can only be rewritten with special programming equipment.